ObjectProfile/Roassal3/README.md

 ```
 _____
 ## Get in touch
-Share your happiness by joining the #Roassal channel, in the Pharo discord server: https://pharo.org/community
+Share your enthusiasm by joining the #Roassal channel, in the Pharo discord server: https://pharo.org/community

 _____
 ## Acknowledgement

 Roassal3 is a community effort, and we are really grateful to a number of people.
 In no particular order, big thanks to:
-Stéphane Ducasse, Martin Días, Pavel Krivanek, Adrian Sampaleanu
+Stéphane Ducasse, Martin Días, Pavel Krivanek